thriveweb/great-start-elc/content/centres/east-malvern.md

     testimonial: The staff at Great Start Early Learning Centre are always amazing and very welcoming.
 They try and make you feel as comfortable as possible when you are dropping your child off for the first time.
 Noah loves having kids his own age to play with and all the activities he can do outside.
   - name: Jane Doe
     testimonial: This is placeholder text that our web designers put here to make sure words appear properly on your website.
 This text is going to be replaced once the website is completed.
 You are currently reading text that is written in English, not any other language.
 Be careful not to waste too much time reading placeholder text!
 This text isn’t going to remain here because it doesn't pertain to the website.
+directorStatement:
+  title: Hello, my name is Liz Cosier and I have been the Centre Director and Nominated Supervisor at East Malvern Early Learning Centre since XXXX (Year).
+  image: /images/uploads/shutterstock_58596811.jpg
+  content: |-
+    I have been in the early learning and child care industry since 19XX and I have an Advanced Diploma in Early Childhood Education.
+I am very passionate about the Reggio Emilia Approach.
+We tailor our curriculum to encourage learning and lay down strong foundations which are so vital in the early years.
+Our curriculum is designed to address the children’s interests and to develop their skills.
+Our programming format is unique and is designed to address key learning areas including social skills, language, maths, investigation, creative pursuits, fine and gross motor skills, sensory experiences, cultural experiences and environmental understanding.
+In addition to this it addresses the Outcomes as outlined in the Early Years Learning Frameworks.

+    I believe that each child is unique and learns and explores in his or her own way.
+Therefore, we encourage building on their own interests and strengths through scaffolding, mentoring and facilitating their learning and development.
+I believe that our centre truly captivates this and we ignite the endless possibilities of  learning by embracing challenges and rejoicing in accomplishments through our various spaces, open-ended resources and our vibrant atmosphere.

+    The team I am fortunate to work with shares my passion for seeing children meet their potential.
+They are dedicated, professional, experienced and highly qualified.

+    We invite you to come and visit our centre to meet our team and to see for yourself our commitment to your child’s early learning journey.
 ---

 We only have a maximum of 50 children attending the centre each day across four classrooms; this provides opportunities for educators, parents and children to develop close relationships.
 We offer care to all age groups from as young as six weeks up to school age.
 We are open every day from Monday to Friday, except for public holidays.